devowlio/wp-react-starter/README.md

 # WP React Starter: WordPress React Boilerplate

+> **DEPRECATED**: WP React Starter was a "research project" of [devowl.io](https://devowl.io/) for the development of our WordPress plugins.
+Unfortunately, we don't have enough resources to regularly contribute the developments of our private monorepo to WP React Starter.
+You are welcome to continue using or forking this project, but it will no longer be updated or extended with new features, structures, etc.

 <img align="right" src="https://assets.devowl.io/git/wp-react-starter/logo.png" alt="WP React Starter Logo" height="180" />

 Create (multiple) WordPress plugins that use **React**, **TypeScript**, and **object-oriented PHP** in a fully customizable **Docker** development environment, commited in a **monorepo**.